 Smith’s signed contract granting Harris right to sell Book of Mormon, Jan 16, 1830.

-Regarding Martin’s role in publishing of the Book of Mormon, his wife Lucy said, “Whether the Mormon religion be true or false, I leave the world to judge…His whole object was to make money by it.
+Regarding Martin’s role in the publishing of the Book of Mormon, his wife Lucy said, “Whether the Mormon religion be true or false, I leave the world to judge…His whole object was to make money by it.
 I will have one circumstance in proof of it.
 One day, while at Peter Harris’ house, I told him he had better leave the company of the Smiths, as their religion was false; to which he replied, if you would let me alone, I could make money by it.”

-Operating with the full assurance of Martin’s land, Grandin promptly undertook the printing preparations.
-Any early delay would only have been the result of Grandin’s requirement of full payment or collateral, followed by the need for thousands of corrections and edits.
+Operating with the full assurance of Martin’s land, Grandin finally undertook the editing and printing preparations.
 Not a single punctuation mark existed in the entire original manuscript, which supports the recently emerging acknowledgement from the LDS Church that the work stemmed from an oral dictation.
 The typesetter recounted, “The sentences were all run in without capitals or other marks to designate where one left off and another began…I have frequently to stop and read half a page to find how to punctuate it.”
 The original manuscript required thousands of edits and corrections and read nothing like the contemporary version of the Book of Mormon, with Biblically styled chapters, verses, and punctuation.

 On March 26, 1830, a notice appeared in the Wayne Sentinel indicating that the Book of Mormon was published and available for sale at $1.75 per volume at the Palmyra Bookstore.
 Later, a resolution to boycott the Book of Mormon was suggested in Palmyra, so angry were many of its citizens about the Smith family and the debts left behind when they departed.
-Martin Harris was said to have “given up his entire time to advertising the book”, while the price soon reduced to $1.25 in a failed effort to boost sales and save his farm.
+Martin Harris was said to have “given up his entire time to advertising the book”, thus the price was soon reduced to $1.25 in a failed effort to boost sales and save his farm.